magiclabs/magic-nft-template/frontend/README.md

 customize and build on top of it to create your own project.

-[Magic](https://magic.link) makes it super simple to spin up secure, non-custodial wallets for users while also supporting third party wallets.
-This NFT Starter Kit illustrates how to integrate
-[Magic Connect](https://magic.link/connect) with a basic NFT site that allows users to mint and view NFTs from a particular NFT collection.
-The guide below walks through the Magic Connect integration as well as the remaining items that may be new for developers just getting into Web3 (e.g. connecting to the Ethereum network, reading data from the network, submitting transactions, etc.)
+[Magic](https://magic.link) makes it super simple to spin up secure, non-custodial wallets for users.
+This NFT Starter Kit illustrates how to integrate [Magic's Dedicated Wallet](https://magic.link/docs/wallets/wallet-types#dedicated-wallet-white-labeled-wallets) with a basic NFT site that allows users to mint and view NFTs from a particular NFT collection.
+The guide below walks through the Dedicated Wallet integration as well as some items that may be new for developers just getting into Web3 (e.g. connecting to the Ethereum network, reading data from the network, submitting transactions, etc.)

-## Magic Connect
+## Magic Dedicated Wallet

-[Magic Connect](https://magic.link/connect) is a seamless, single sign-on solution for Web3.
+[Magic's Dedicated Wallet](https://magic.link/docs/wallets/wallet-types#dedicated-wallet-white-labeled-wallets) is a seamless authentication and wallet solution for Web3.
 It provides simple onboarding, a unified wallet UX, secure transaction and wallet management, and streamlined on-ramp payments.

-All of this backed by Magic's Delegated Key Management system.
+All of this is backed by Magic's Delegated Key Management system.
 It's a non-custodial solution to wallet management that's both more secure and more user-friendly than traditional wallet solutions.
 This guide doesn't cover the underlying technology, but it's worth reading the